 Chair: Professor Laura Goering

-In our changing global environment, communication is the key to understanding other peoples and cultures.
-Studying German at any level will prepare a student to be a more informed and more engaged global citizen.
+In our changing global environment, communication is the key to understanding other peoples and cultures, and studying German at any level will prepare you to be a more informed and more engaged global citizen.
 In addition, Germany is the largest economy in Europe, a leading political force not only in the European Union but also in International Politics, and, according to a 2013 poll, the most positively viewed nation in the world.